DallasMorningNews/django-rolodex/README.md

 The stand-alone app provides a clean, intuitive interface for our reporters to enter and search basic information about people and orgs and the relationships between them, while the API and django plug-in lets us cut out quick graphs of related entities.

 This is a development release, with more detailed docs, annotated (and probably cleaner) code and other niceties on the way.
-Suggestions for features are welcome.
+Suggestions for features and pull requests are welcome.

 Quick start
 -----------